Mughrabi Quarter: Preparations

 The razing of the quarter took place without any official authorization.
 Responsibility for demolishing the Mughrabi Quarter is contested between several figures: Teddy Kollek, Moshe Dayan, Colonel Shlomo Lahat, Uzi Narkiss and David Ben-Gurion.
 The precise details of how the operation was carried out are not clear, since no paper trail was left by the participants.
 According to one source, the retired Israeli Prime Minister David Ben-Gurion played a pivotal role in the decision to demolish the quarter.
-He visited the Wall on 8 June, with Teddy Kollek, Shimon Peres and Ya'akov Yannai, head of the National Parks Authority at the time Ben-Gurion was upset at sighting a sign in Arabic on 9 June, the day after the Old City had been captured and protested at the presence of a sign in Arabic.
+He visited the Wall on 8 June with Teddy Kollek, Shimon Peres and Ya'akov Yannai, head of the National Parks Authority at the time, and was upset at seeing a sign in Arabic.

 He noticed a tile sign in front of the Wall, which read "Al-Burak Road" in English and Arabic but not in Hebrew.
 It was a reminder of the prophet Mohammad's legendary horse, Buraq, left tethered by the Wall as the prophet took his journey to heaven from the famous rock above.
 Ben-Gurion looked at the sign with disapproval and asked if anyone had a hammer.
 A soldier tried to pry off the tile with a bayonet, but Ben-Gurion was concerned about damage to the stone.
 An axe was produced and the name on the tile carefully removed.
 The symbolism of expunging Arabic from the redeemed Jewish holy site was not lost on the surrounding crowd, or on Ben-Gurion.
 They cheered, and Ben-Gurion exclaimed, "This is the greatest moment of my life since I came to Israel."